-UPDATE 1-Tour operator Thomas Cook back to Tunisia after UK travel advice shifts
+UPDATE 2-Tour operator Thomas Cook back to Tunisia after UK travel advice shifts

 * CEO says travel to Turkey not impacted by Germany tensions

-* Company reiterates full-year guidance, revenue up 14 percent (Recasts, adds detail)
+* Company reiterates full-year guidance, revenue up 14 percent (Adds detail, analyst comment)

 By Alistair Smout